r4bbitjs/r4bbitjs-website/docs/guides/server-client.md

 ## Create a server

-While creating a server, we support all the possible options node-amqp-connection-manager gives, those options have good default therefore if you don't know what you are doing we suggest not to change the defaults.
+While creating a server, we support all the possible options node-amqp-connection-manager gives; those options have good defaults; therefore, change them only if you know what you're doing.

 ```ts
 const server = await getServer(